Related Topics: More Trigonometry Lessons

 Determine the period of the sine and cosine functions.

-Graph Tangent and identify key properties of the function.
+Graph the Tangent function and identify key properties of the function

 Graph the Tangent function on the coordinate plane using the unit circle.

 Determine the domain and range of the Tangent function.